poloclub/gam-coach/README.md

 In the [demo page](https://poloclub.github.io/gam-coach), we provide five demos with the most commonly used datasets in the algorithmic recourse literature.
 You can easily set up a GAM Coach for your own GAM model (with only one function call).
 See this [documentation page](https://poloclub.github.io/gam-coach/docs/gamcoach/gamcoach.html#get_model_data) for details.

+You can also check out this [example notebook](examples/gam_coach_extract_model.ipynb) to see how to extract GAM model weights for GAM Coach.

 ## Credits

 GAM Coach is a result of a collaboration between ML and visualization researchers from Georgia Tech and Microsoft Research.